UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_dardel.md

 - Open the PDC login portal
 - Start adding a new key
-- Actually adding that key
+- Actually adding that public key
 - Allow the key to be used from UPPMAX

 ### 2.1.
 Open the PDC login portal